prabhu43/website/content/blog/container-from-scratch.md

 ![](/gif/container-hostname-fixed.gif)

 But I want to assign the hostname automatically to the container from golang program using syscall `syscall.Sethostname([]byte("container-demo"))`.
 But where can I place this line in the above program, the process is created on `cmd.Run()` and exited on the same line.
-Hence, lets fork a child process and set hostname inside that.
+Hence, let's fork a child process and set hostname inside that.

 ```
 package main